mhansen/graphviz-docs/doc/build.md

 This comes with the source packages.
-This often works well on a vanilla Linux distribution with Tcl/Tk, freetype-devel and libjpeg already installed by root under /usr.
+This often works well on a vanilla Linux distribution with Tcl/Tk, freetype-devel and libjpeg already installed by root under `/usr`.
 It works OK with other versions of Unix, but some adjusting of command line arguments to `configure` may be needed.
 For Linux you can also just pick up the source tarball or RPMs [here](http://www.graphviz.org/download/).

-First, if you are using sources from Git, run "./autogen.sh" to generate the "configure" script.
-If you are using sources from graphviz-&lt;version&gt;.tar.gz this autogen.sh step should not be needed.
+First, if you are using sources from Git, run `./autogen.sh` to generate the `configure` script.
+If you are using sources from `graphviz-<version>.tar.gz` this `autogen.sh` step should not be needed.

 Next, run configure.
 For help on possible configure options, run: